stichtingsem/functional-overview/marketplace_setup.md

-# Use-Case: Marketplace Setup
+# Marketplace Setup

-1	Brief Description

 This is a process that occurs only once, when a Learning Platform provider establishes a commercial relationship with a Marketplace.
 The Marketplace will identify itself and request catalogue information from the Learning Platform, with the Catlaogue response products can be sold through the Marketplace.

-2. Actor Brief Descriptions
+## Actors

-    2.1	Administrator/owner of Marketplace
+    Administrator of Marketplace
+    Administrator of Learning Platform

-3. Preconditions
+## Preconditions

-    3.1 A commercial agreement is in place with the marketplace owner (distributor)
+  - A commercial agreement is in place with the marketplace owner (distributor)

-4	Basic Flow of Events
+## Basic Flow of Events

-   1. The use case begins when administrator, initiates the setup from the marketplace.
+   1. The use case begins when administrator, initiates the setup from the marketplace to add a new learning platform
    2. The administrator selects the Learning Platform to establish a connection with

-   3. The adminsitrator sets up an API credential exchange
+   3. The adminsitrator adds API credentials provided by the Learning Platform
    4. The marketplace sends:

-        System metadata

-        Commercial metadata

-        Requests [Catalogue]
+     4.1.
+XXX
    5. The learning platform responds:

-        [Catalogue]
-        Commercial metadata
+     5.1.
+YYY
    7. The use case ends.

-5	Post-conditions
+## Post-conditions

-5.1	Learning Platforms catalogue products are available in Marketplace for sale
+  - Learning Platforms catalogue products are available in Marketplace for sale